-

 - Preserving Wellbore Integrity: Non-Perforating Squeeze Strategy for Water Isolation – Case Study in Risk-Based Decision Making

-Matt Spirek, American Cementing - Tools Panel
+Matt Spirek, American Cementing - Mechanical Solutions for Annular Isolation Assurance Panel

 Dayln Beazer, Lee Energy Systems